AdaCore/spark2014/lrm/source/subprograms.rst

 Param Aspects and Advanced Global Aspects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Param Aspects and Advanced Global aspects are optional and facilitate
+Param Aspects and Advanced Global aspects specifications may be provided for a subprogram.
+More specifically, these aspect specifications are optional and facilitate
 designating a mode to a subcomponent of an object and to define mode
 behaviour that is conditional.